quarkiverse/quarkus-logging-splunk/README.md

 This extension is based on the [official Splunk's HEC client](https://github.com/splunk/splunk-library-javalogging).
-But, it defines its own [Java Logging Handler](https://docs.oracle.com/en/java/javase/11/docs/api/java.logging/java/util/logging/Handler.html) rather than using the [official one](https://github.com/splunk/splunk-library-javalogging/blob/1.8.0/src/main/java/com/splunk/logging/HttpEventCollectorLoggingHandler.java), the reason for that is, it was not compatible with JBoss logger implementation used in Quarkus and, as such, prevent to use the ability to record steps at build time.
+But, it defines its own [Java Logging Handler](https://docs.oracle.com/en/java/javase/11/docs/api/java.logging/java/util/logging/Handler.html) rather than using the [official one](https://github.com/splunk/splunk-library-javalogging/blob/1.8.0/src/main/java/com/splunk/logging/HttpEventCollectorLoggingHandler.java), since it was not compatible with JBoss logger implementation used in Quarkus and, as such, prevents to record steps at build time.

 ## Contributors ✨